What is Interpreters’ Help?

 In order to use it, you need to buy expensive virtualization software and install Windows, for which you also need a license, and often it doesn't work that well.

-We are currently working on a Windows app, which we hope to release in early 2015.
-If you're interested in an iOS (iPad/iPhone) or Android app, please let us know by shooting us a quick e-mail at firstname.lastname@example.org.
+If you're interested in an iOS (iPad/iPhone) or Android app or Windows app, please let us know by shooting us a quick message.
 We'll consider developing apps for these platforms if there's enough demand.

 Subscribe to our Newsletter to stay informed about the availability of these apps.